 If you’re renting, most general air conditioner maintenance is out of your hands.
 Homeowners, however, should schedule a seasonal cooling system checkup to make sure everything’s running smoothly.
 A properly functioning system will use less energy to cool your home.

-Both homeowners and renters can also change air conditioner filters regularly to make the system run the most efficiently.
+Both homeowners and renters can change air conditioner filters regularly to make the system run the most efficiently.
 A monthly filter change results in using 5 to 15 percent less energy.

 Every small change you make will result in a lower utility bill and a lesser carbon footprint.
 Try using these tips to make your home in NYC comfortable this summer by saving money on your utility bills.